-If you the child of a missionary and/or an international student who already has a visa, the November 30th deadline does not apply and you have the ability to apply all year long.
+If you are the child of a missionary and/or an international student who already has a visa, the November 1st deadline does not apply and you have the ability to apply all year long.

 If you have any questions, please don’t hesitate to reach out [email protected]

 NOTICE OF NONDISCRIMINATORY POLICY AS TO STUDENTS

 Impact 360 Institute, Inc., will admit students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.